PrincetonUniversity/multi_gpu_training/01_single_gpu/README.md

 ## Summary

 It is essential to optimize your code before going to multi-GPU training since the inefficiencies will only be magnified otherwise.
 The more GPUs you request in a Slurm job, the longer you will wait for the job to run.
 Don't waste resources.
 Optimize your code and then scale it.
-Next, we focus on scaling the code to multiple GPUs.
+Next, we focus on scaling the code to multiple GPUs ([next section](../02_pytorch_ddp)).